toptensoftware/flashy/flashy/README.md

 Flashy includes a `--stress:N` option that simply causes each image upload packet to be sent `N` times.

-This can be handy for checking through put rates, reliability, recoverability etc...
+This can be handy for checking throughput rates, reliability, recoverability etc...